goodHunter27/serhatgiydiren.github.io/_posts/2022-01-15-preparation-guide-for-tech-interviews.md

 ### Distributed System Design

 System design is a general category which means "big enough systems that you have to operate on a high level of abstraction to get the basic architecture down."
 A distributed system question is related to problems of coordination between autonomous systems while system design can include problems constrained to a single execution.

 Distributed systems questions focus on cross-task coordination, communication, synchronization, and failure modes.
 System design questions are more weighted toward managing the complexity of large bodies of software.
 You can find some of the Google research around distributed systems here.

 **Example Distributed System Design:** Design a distributed unique ID service.

 ### Low Level System Design

+This type of system design question is typically asked when exploring our embedded software engineering roles here at Google.
+Expect a very broad question that doesn't have a single right answer but can go in a number of directions.
+Your interviewer will probably drill down in more detail in a few areas.

+A low level system design interview covers areas of design that span issues of scaling, details of integration with hardware and integration with higher level components.
+You might come across questions that relate to OTAs, boot, reliability, power management, the kinds of issues that any low-level team will be dealing with on a constant basis.
+The interview will assess understanding of high level concepts, file storage, encryption, signing, how devices boot, how disks are laid out, how power management functions, etc.

+**Example Low Level Design:** Design an automated failover system for a replicated database.

 ### Machine Learning Design

+Candidates who have experience with Machine Learning technologies may be asked a Machine Learning design question.
+These questions are generally open ended so you can dive deeper into the solution.
+It is important to design a solution thinking about data analysis, potential use cases, the users, scalability, limitations and tradeoffs.
+The Machine Learning Design question may focus on one specialization within machine learning.
+These may include computer vision, deep learning/neural networks, recommendations/ranking systems, natural language processing, speech/audio or reinforcement learning.

+**Example Machine Learning Design:** Design a near-duplicate image detection system.

 ### Mobile Application System Design

+Mobile application design questions are targeted toward mobile focused candidates (iOS and Android developers).
+A mobile application design interview gives the candidate a chance to display their design skills within this domain.
+The goal of a design interview is to assess your ability to combine knowledge, theory, experience and judgement toward solving a real-world engineering problem.
+Interviewers may ask the candidate to specify the design of an entire mobile application, subsystems within a specific application or a solution to a difficult aspect of mobile application development.

+Reflect on the design decisions you've made in the past and think about the justifications and rationale for those design details.
+Study any published and available designs for mobile application problems.
+Think in some detail about how you would architect some of the applications that you use often and are familiar with.
+Practice with top-down and bottom-up design approaches and consider how various layers of a system interact with each other.

+**Example Application System Design:** How would you speed up the startup time for the YouTube app?

 ### Front End UI Web Design

+A front end design interview will typically involve problems that require an understanding of key front end concepts such as web serving systems, client-side technologies and languages, and common design patterns for UI development.

+The problem analysis could involve a break-down into sub-problems, identification of areas of risk, or a discussion of requirements and goals.
+The solution could involve (but not limited to!) system diagrams, state diagrams, data-structures, or algorithms.
+Explaining the solution crisply is as important as coming up with the solution, and informs us how well candidates are able to collaborate.
+Code may be involved to describe a solution, but this may not be the objective.
+In some cases, a portion of a design problem may translate into a coding a problem.

+**Example Front End UI Web Design:** Design a web system to sell concert tickets.

 * [Prepare for Your Google Interview: Systems Design](https://youtu.be/Gg318hR5JY0){:target="_blank"}